I Am the Best: Commercial performance

 "I Am the Best" was a commercial success in South Korea, entering the Gaon Digital Chart at number four for the week ending June 25, 2011.
 In only one day of tracking, the song received 632,923 streams and achieved 414,580 units in digital sales, and was ranked as the week's sixth best-selling song.
 The following week, "I Am the Best" rose three positions to the number one spot on the chart, becoming the group's fourth number one single.
 The song sold an additional 735,518 digital units and received 2,181,326 streams, ranking at number one on both the component download and streaming charts.
-In its third charting week, the song descended eight positions down to number nine, with Infinite Challenge collaboration track "I Cheated" by GG (Park Myung-soo & G-Dragon) feat.
-Bom occupying number one.
-By the end of 2011, the song accumulated a total of 3.47 million units in digital sales, and ranked as the fourth best-selling single of the year in South Korea.
+In its third charting week, the song descended eight positions down to number nine, with Infinite Challenge collaboration track "Having an Affair" by GG (Park Myung-soo & G-Dragon) and Bom occupying number one.
+By the end of 2011, the song had accumulated a total of 3.47 million units in digital sales, and ranked as the fourth best-selling single of the year in South Korea.
 Factoring in digital sales, streams and background music downloads, "I Am the Best" was ranked as the seventh best performing song in the country overall on the year-end Gaon Digital Chart for 2011, with the EP's other singles "Lonely" and "Don't Cry" ranking at number four and five, respectively.
-Elsewhere, in Japan, the song was certified gold by the Recording Industry Association of Japan (RIAJ) for digital sales of over 100,000 units.
-However, it was met with rather lukewarm reception on the charts, peaking at number 37 on the RIAJ Digital Track Chart and number 53 on the Japan Hot 100.